beckkygitz/Innovatehub/Note.md

 git add .
 git commit -m "make a change" and enter.
 If you don't want git to take note of the changes you are making, you create a gitignore file. on your terminal now press a (.gitignore) and enter.
-To create a new branch for your work, you need to enter this command (git branch 'name') this will switch the branch
+To create a new branch for your work, you need to enter this command (git branch 'name') this will switch the branch.
+This is from the testing branch